netreplica/nrx/README.md

 Export capabilities:

-* Exports the graph as a Containerlab topology definition file in YAML format
+* Exports the graph as a Containerlab (Clab) topology definition file in YAML format
 * Exports the graph as a Cisco Modeling Labs (CML) topology definition file in YAML format
-* Exported device configurations will be used as `startup-config` for Containerlab and CML
+* Exported device configurations can be used as `startup-config` for Containerlab and CML
 * Exports the graph in formats for visualization with Graphite or D2
 * User-defined output formats using Jinja2 templates
 * Uses NetBox Device Platform `slug` field to identify node templates when rendering the export file